About The Song

 The song features in the closing credits of the movie “The Devil’s Advocate” and is also heard at the end of Stanley Kubrick’s film “Full Metal Jacket,” where it serves as an allegory for the sorrow associated with sudden death in the song, correlating it to the emotional toll on the men in the movie, and by extension, all men in war.

-See also Bobby Vinton - Roses Are Red (My Love)
+See also Bobby Vinton - "Blue Velvet"

 Brian Jones played a significant role in the creation of this song but was not credited as a songwriter (Mick Jagger and Keith Richards are the credited writers).
 Although Jones contributed arrangements to “Paint It Black” and many other songs during this period, Keith Richards claimed that Jones never presented a completed song to the group, which resulted in his omission from the songwriting credits.